 - c.
 Select the Memory section (shown at the bottom left in the figure above) and add a ROM to the design. - d.
-Finally, select the DSP section and add a DSP48 Macro 3.0 to the design.

-3. Connect the three new instances to the rest of the design as shown below.
+Finally, select the DSP section and add a DSP48 Macro 3.0 to the design. - 3.
+Connect the three new instances to the rest of the design as shown in the following figure: